stamatelou/stamatelou/README.md

 ### Hi there 👋

 I’m looking to collaborate on open source projects related to Machine Learning. <br/>
-Check [my website portfolio](https://stamatelou.github.io/stamatelou/#) for more info and feel free to contact me if you have something in mind.
+Check [my website portfolio](https://stamatelou.github.io/stamatelou/#) for more info about me <br/>
+and feel free to contact me if you have something in mind.